pection-zz/aboutme/README.md

 ## [Lane detection with Rasberrypi](https://github.com/pection/aboutme/tree/master/Lanedetection_matlab_Amas2016-2017) ##
 * Use lane detection with matlab programing to compute lane detection in Rasberrypi

+Example program from test in other video with Fast movement

 ![alt text][AMAS2017gif]